iBl4St3R/CMS2026-Simple-Console/README.md

 * **Smart Autocomplete:** Press **Tab** to cycle through matching commands based on your current input.
 * **Command History:** Use **Up/Down arrows** to navigate through the last 200 executed commands.

-### 🔍 Deep Inspection
-Search for any active GameObject with `find` or use `inspectobj` to see the internal state of whatever you are looking at in-game.

 ---